evkx/evkx.github.io/content/models/volvo/ex30/EX30_Twin_Motor_Performance/_index.md

 ## Climate system

-There is one climate system available.
+You can choose from two different climate systems.
+The  climate system supports only controlling one common zone for the whole car.
 The  climate system supports different temperatures in two zone for the driver and passenger.
 This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
 This heat pump can save significant energy used for heating in cold weather.

 ## Comfort